FDR Control for Online Anomaly Detection: Global control of FDR over the full time series

-As illustrated in Section \ref{sec:locglofdr}, controlling FDR on each subseries of length $m$ (locally) is not equivalent to controlling FDR (globally) on the full time series.
+\paragraph{FDR control with threshold on (overlapping) subseries} As illustrated in Figure~\ref{fig:locvsglo}, controlling FDR on each subseries of length $m$ (locally) is not equivalent to controlling FDR (globally) on the full time series.
 However in online anomaly detection, a decision has to be made at each time step regarding the potential anomalous status of each new observation.
-(This is a typical instance of a local decision since at step $t$, the decision making process ignores what will be observed at the next step.)
-This requires a criterion to be optimized locally (on subseries) in such a way that the resulting global FDR value (the one of the full time series) can be proved to be controlled at the desired level $\alpha$.

-This requirement for a local criterion justifies the introduction of the modified FDR criterion, denoted by mFDR \cite{xu2022dynamic, foster2008alpha}, which is defined as follows. \begin{mydef}[mFDR] With the previous notations, the mFDR expression of the subseries from $t-m+1$ to $t$ is given by
+This requires a criterion to be controlled locally (on subseries) in such a way that the resulting global FDR value (the one of the full time series) can be proven to be controlled at the desired level $\alpha$.
+This requirement for a local criterion justifies the introduction of the modified FDR criterion, denoted by mFDR \cite{xu2022dynamic, foster2008alpha}, which is defined as follows. \begin{definition}[mFDR] With the previous notations, the mFDR expression of the subseries from $t-m+1$ to $t$ is given by